 Innovative Vereos digital PET-CT technology from Philips

-The Vereos digital PET-CT (in French) (positron emission tomography–computed tomography) scanner enables a personalised approach to diagnosis and treatment as it identifies disease-specific biomarkers using images.
-It is the ideal solution for quality issues that can occur when practising highly-specialised medicine.
+The Vereos digital PET-CT (in French) (positron emission tomography–computed tomography) scanner enables a personalized approach to diagnosis and treatment as it identifies disease-specific biomarkers using images.
+It is the ideal solution for quality issues that can occur when practicing highly-specialized medicine.

 This cutting-edge system features a wide range of benefits, including:

 enhanced precision of scans due to the highly-sensitive PET camera